Emblem of Jharkhand

 The Emblem of Jharkhand is the official seal of the Government of the Indian state of Jharkhand, officially adopted on 15 August 2020.

 Design

-The emblem consists of multiple rings, in which elephants (the state animal) on the green background in the outer ring, represents strength, wildlife, royalty and rich vegetation.
-The middle ring showcases, Palash flowers (the state flower), which are also known as 'flames of the jungle', representing rich flora, beauty and culture.
-The inner ring consists of people, in the unique Jharkhandi style painting, which represents the rich history and strength of social bounding.
-The Lion Capital of Ashoka is at the centre, with the motto Satyameva Jayate.
+The emblem consists of state emblem of India, the Lion Capital of Ashoka at the centrewith the motto Satyameva Jayate, encircled by multiple rings.
+The outermost ring has 24 white elephants (the state animal) on the green background in the outer most ring, represents strength, wildlife, royalty and rich vegetation.
+The second ring showcases a sequence of 24 Palash flowers (the state flower), which are also known as 'flames of the jungle', representing rich flora, beauty and culture.
+The third ring consists of people, in the unique Jharkhandi-style painting, which represents the rich history and strength of social bounding.
+The final and innermost ring with green background has 24 circlular dots.